home-assistant/home-assistant.io/source/more-info/pwned-passwords.markdown

 ---
-title: "Pwned Passwords"
+title: "Pwned passwords and secrets"
-description: "More information on detected PWNED secrets in Home Assistant."
+description: "More information on detected pwned secrets in Home Assistant."
 ---

-We using following serverce for detecting leaked secrets: https://haveibeenpwned.com/Passwords
+We are using the [Have I Been Pwned (HIBP)](https://haveibeenpwned.com/Passwords) service for detecting leaked secrets.

-If you getting a pwned warning, it means you using insecure secrets on that configuration.
+If you are getting a warning, it means that you are using secrets in your configuration which have been leaked and are publicly known.
-You should imidently upate this secrets.
+You should immediately update this secrets.